-1022.3 TRANSPORTING SUSPECTS, PRISONERS OR ARRESTEES
+1022.3 TRANSPORTING PERSONS IN CUSTODY

-Suspects, prisoners and arrestees should be in a seated position and secured in the rear seat of any department vehicle with a prisoner restraint system or, when a prisoner restraint system is not available, by seat belts provided by the vehicle manufacturer.
-The prisoner restraint system is not intended to be a substitute for handcuffs or other appendage restraints.
+Persons who are in custody should be in a seated position and secured in the rear seat of any department vehicle with a restraint system or, when a restraint system is not available, by seat belts provided by the vehicle manufacturer.
+The restraint system is not intended to be a substitute for handcuffs or other appendage restraints.

-Prisoners in leg restraints shall be transported in accordance with the Handcuffing and Restraints Policy.
+An incarcerated person in leg restraints shall be transported in accordance with the Handcuffing and Restraints Policy.